BrianHicks/bytes.zone/drafts/state-transition-tables.md

 But, of course, we have to model what happens when we do thing that are not on the happy path.
 It's not super obvious what all the states are in this example!
-So, state-transition tables typically have two dimensions, where one dimension is the current state and the other is the input.
+So, state-transition tables typically have two dimensions: current state and input.
-Our next state and output live in the cells (I've separated them with a `/`):
+Our next state and output live in the cells of a table where the width is inputs and the height is current states (I've separated them with a `/`):

 | ↓ Current State / Input → | Insert Quarter                    | Hit Button                         |
 |---------------------------|-----------------------------------|------------------------------------|